Kicksecure/anon-connection-wizard/README.md

-# Tor Connection Configuration #
+# Tor Connection Configuration (ACW) #

+WARNING: Not (yet) a standalone ready to use outside of Whonix:

+* Non-Whonix (users different distributions): Does not modify Tor configuration file `/etc/tor/torrc`.
+Therefore not effective by itself.
+Useful for developers.
+* Whonix: Fully functional in Whonix thanks to default pre-insatlled package `  anon-gw-anonymizer-config` which configured all requirements for ACW.

+Creates a Tor settings file:

+* Non-Whonix (users different distributions):
+`/etc/torrc.d/40_tor_control_panel.conf`
+* Whonix:
+`/usr/local/etc/torrc.d/40_tor_control_panel.conf`

-anon-connection-wizard is a Tor-launcher-like application that helps users in different Internet environment connect to the Tor network.
+anon-connection-wizard (ACW) is a Tor-launcher-like application that helps users in different Internet environment connect to the Tor network.
 It helps user to configure Tor to use a proxy and/or Tor bridges.
 This application is especially useful for system Tor users who would like to run the standalone core Tor with different torified applications.
 The wizard can be run at any time to change the connection configuration.

+Creates a Tor settings file:

+* Non-Whonix (users different distributions):
+`/etc/torrc.d/40_tor_control_panel.conf`
+* Whonix:
+`/usr/local/etc/torrc.d/40_tor_control_panel.conf`

 anon-connection-wizard is produced independently from the Tor anonymity software and carries no guarantee from The Tor Project about quality,